openpreserve/pdfPolicyValidate/README.md

 </pre>

 Note that for both files the counts are based on *unique* error codes / failed assertions per *PDF*.
 This means that if, for example, a *PDF* results in 8 occurrences of error *3.1.2*, it only increases the error count in *preflightErrorCounts.csv* by 1.

+##Funding
+This work was partially supported by the [SCAPE](http://www.scape-project.eu/) Project.
+The SCAPE project is co-funded by the European Union under FP7 ICT-2009.4.1 (Grant Agreement number 270137).